Ema93sh/ema93sh.github.io/_posts/2017-08-31-maximum-likelihood-estimation.markdown

   * Bias
   * Consistency

-The goal of a machine learning algorithm is to find a an estimator that has good properties associated with it (low bias, low variance and consistent are some good properties for an estimator).
+The goal of a machine learning algorithm is to find an estimator that has good properties associated with it (low bias, low variance and consistent are some good properties for an estimator).
 But it is difficult to find estimators that has good properties.
 Instead of defining an estimator and checking whether it has good properties, it is better if a general principle for deriving these good estimators.
-There are many such principles in statistics and one such principle is the Maximum likelihood estimation.
+There are many such principles in statistics and one such principle is the *Maximum likelihood estimation*.

 ### Maximum Likelihood Estimation

 Let $$ X = \left\{x_1, x_2, ... , x_m\right\} $$ be a identical and independently distributed sample data drawn from a
 unknown distribution given by $$ p_{data}(x) $$ and let $$ p_{model}(y | x,\theta) $$  be a parametric model that defines a probability distribution of y for a specific value of $$ \theta $$.

 The goal is to give a good estimator for $$\theta$$.
-In **Maximum Likelihood Estimation (MLE)** the estimator $$\hat\theta$$ is defined as:
+In *Maximum Likelihood Estimation (MLE)* the estimator $$\hat\theta$$ is defined as:

 $$
 \DeclareMathOperator*{\argmax}{argmax}